 As stakeholders engage in discussions about whether, when, and how to adopt a land restitution program as a component of more comprehensive land reform policies, best practices and lessons learned from other countries can provide useful reference points.
 This Report provides that research using international law and best practices as the analysis framework.
 Six comparable countries - Bosnia and Herzegovina (BiH), East Timor, Indonesia, Iraq, Kosovo, and Zimbabwe - were selected for investigation due to relevant similarities to Myanmar’s context.
 These comparators represent post-conflict and/or postcolonial environments; have a significant number of refugees and internally displaced persons (IDPs); and/or have substantial regional variation throughout the country that calls for a land restitution approach that incorporates relevant regional distinctions.

-University of Chicago Law School - International Human Rights Clinic, "Resolving Land Disputes through Restitution Dynamics: A Comparative Analysis of Country Case Studies" (2017).
-International Human Rights Clinic.
+University of Chicago Law School - Global Human Rights Clinic, "Resolving Land Disputes through Restitution Dynamics: A Comparative Analysis of Country Case Studies" (2017).
+Global Human Rights Clinic.
 2.